dfelinto/blender-manual/manual/modeling/geometry_nodes/fields.rst

    A field input to a node.

-For example, in the figure above, the field connected to the "Set Position" node depends on two inputs, :doc:`position </modeling/geometry_nodes/input/position>` and :doc:`index </modeling/geometry_nodes/input/input_index>`, and transforms them into a vector using a single instruction.
+For example, in the figure above, the field connected to the "Set Position" node depends on two inputs, :doc:`Position </modeling/geometry_nodes/input/position>` and :doc:`Index </modeling/geometry_nodes/input/input_index>`, and transforms them into a vector using a single instruction.

 Field Visualization
 ===================

-Socket shapes are used to convey which sockets are fields and which regular data.
+Socket shapes are used to convey which sockets are fields and which are regular data.
 There are three possible socket shapes, each visualizing its "field status":

 :Circle: